mit-pdos/go-nfsd/etc/osdi21-artifact/README.md

 account is `ubuntu` with password `ubuntu`, and the hostname is `jrnlcert-vm`.
 The user account has sudo access without a password.

+You can launch the VM headless and then SSH to it.
+There's a port forwarding rule set up in VirtualBox so that `ssh -p 10322 ubuntu@localhost` should work.
+You might want to add your public key to the VM to avoid having to type the password every time.

 ## Compiling the proofs

 The paper claims to have verified the GoJrnl implementation.
 You should check